Georgia College & State University Scholarships (2025–2026)

 Georgia College & State University does not publish a GPA/test-score merit grid like some larger state universities.
 Instead, out-of-state students are considered for two admission-based awards that automatically reduce the higher nonresident tuition bill if they qualify.
 In-state students typically rely on Georgia’s HOPE and Zell Miller state scholarships, which are awarded separately by the Georgia Student Finance Commission.

-Note: Unlike some universities, GCSU does not list GPA/test cutoffs for these out-of-state awards.
-They are competitive and funds are limited.
-Priority is given to students with higher academics and earlier applications.
+Note: Unlike some universities, GCSU does not list cutoffs for every out-of-state waiver tier.
+Awards are competitive and funds are limited—apply as early as possible.

 Do I need to submit an extra application?

-No. Both out-of-state awards are automatic if you qualify.
-Just apply for admission by the priority dates — the sooner, the better since funds are limited.
+No. Out-of-state merit/waiver awards are automatic if you qualify—there’s no separate app.
+Just apply for admission by the priority date for guaranteed consideration.

 Yes.
-GCSU reviews the highest subscores across multiple test dates when considering admission and scholarships, which can help borderline students.
+GCSU will use the highest subscore across multiple test dates for both admission and scholarships.

-Can I stack these with the Academic Common Market (ACM)?
+Can these be stacked with Academic Common Market?

 🏆 Competitive Scholarships